 Location

-How To Find Me
+How To Find Us

-My address is 9 The Gateway Woking Surrey GU21 5SN.
+Our address is 9 The Gateway Woking Surrey GU21 5SN.

-I live in a private road in an exclusive suburb between Woking and West Byfleet which is a Conservation Area and has been designated an Urban Area of Special Residential Character.
+We live in a private road in an exclusive suburb between Woking and West Byfleet which is a Conservation Area and has been designated an Urban Area of Special Residential Character.

 The house and garden backs onto the Basingstoke Canal which is a Site of Special Scientific Interest (SSSI); it is a haven for all sorts of wildlife including robins, blackbirds, moorhens and swans.
 The area is surrounded by golf courses and near Horsell Common (which was made famous in HG Wells' book The War of the Worlds).